 - The perceived work and maintenance that is required

 - The mess they think the tree will make as it loses its needles as the tree dries out.

 This was the case with Spruce Christmas trees which would drop every single needle the minute you brushed past it.

-However with non-shed varieties available this does not pose a problem anymore.
+However with non-shed varieties, such as Noble Fir available this does not pose a problem anymore.